 Adverse Conditions in the Global Economy and Disruption in Financial Markets.
-As widely reported, financial markets in the United States, Europe and Asia have been experiencing extreme disruption in recent months, including, among other things, extreme volatility in security prices, severely diminished liquidity and credit availability, rating downgrades of certain investments and declining valuations of others.
+The financial markets in the United States, Europe and Asia continue to experience disruption, including, among other things, volatility in security prices, diminished liquidity and credit availability, rating downgrades of certain investments and declining valuations of others.
 While currently these conditions have not impaired the Company's ability to access credit markets and finance operations, there can be no assurance that there will not be a further deterioration in financial markets and confidence in major economies.
 The Company is impacted by these economic developments, both domestically and globally, in that the current tightening of credit in financial markets adversely affects the ability of its customers and suppliers to obtain financing for significant purchases and operations, and could result in a decrease in orders for the Company's products and services.
 These economic conditions may negatively impact the Company as some of its customers defer purchasing decisions, thereby lengthening the Company's sales cycles.
 In addition, certain of the Company's customers' budgets may be constrained and they may be unable to purchase our products at the same level.
 The Company's customers' ability to pay for the Company's products and services may also be impaired, which may lead to an increase in the Company's allowance for doubtful accounts and write-offs of accounts receivable.
-The Company is unable to predict the likely duration and severity of the current disruption in financial markets and adverse economic conditions in the U.S. and other countries.
+The Company is unable to predict the likely duration and severity of the adverse economic conditions in the U.S. and other countries.
 Should these economic conditions result in the Company not meeting its revenue growth objectives, the Company's operating results and financial condition could be adversely affected.

 Decline in Customers' Business.
 The Company's sales are based significantly on end user demand for products in key industrial sectors.
 Many of these sectors periodically experience economic declines, which may be exacerbated by other economic factors, including the current global economic disruptions.
 These factors may adversely affect the Company's business by extending sales cycles and reducing revenue.
-These economic factors may cause the Company's customers to reduce the size of their workforce or cut back on operations which may lead to a reduction in license renewals or ongoing maintenance contracts with the Company.
+These economic factors may cause the Company's customers to reduce the size of their workforce or cut back on operations and may lead to a reduction in license renewals or ongoing maintenance contracts with the Company.
 The Company's customers may also request discounts or extended payment terms on new products or seek to extend payment terms on existing contracts, all of which may cause fluctuations in the Company's future operating results.
 The Company may not be able to adjust its operating expenses to offset such fluctuations because a substantial portion of the Company's operating expenses is related to personnel, facilities and marketing programs.
-The level of personnel and related expenses may not be able to be adjusted quickly enough and is based, in significant part, on the Company's expectation for future revenue.
+The level of personnel and related expenses may not be able to be adjusted quickly and is based, in significant part, on the Company's expectation for future revenue.
+The Company's customers have also been decreasing the size of, foregoing or delaying new investments in the Company's products as a result of the global economic disruptions, and the Company is experiencing increased pricing pressure in certain products and geographic areas.
+Accordingly, the Company's license revenue during the year ended December 31, 2009 was less than license revenue during the year ended December 31, 2008.
+If the Company's customers further reduce, delay, or decide to forego investments in the Company's products and downward pressure on prices continues, the Company's license revenue may be adversely affected.